 The scary thing is anyone can become a victim of grooming – especially people with soft boundaries or whose defences are down.
 Because there is no prototypical victim, anyone can be vulnerable to grooming.

-A young student met a guy more than 12 years her senior from another country via a dating game site.
-She played an online game with him that simulated the perfect romantic relationship.
-She eventually fell in madly love with him – assuming he was the same as her “online boyfriend”.
-She invited him to come and visit her.
-She tended to him hand-and-foot while he called.
+A young student met a guy online via a dating game site who was more than 12 years older than her.
+He lived in another country, and she played an online game with him that simulated the perfect romantic relationship.
+She eventually fell in love with him – assuming he was the same in real life as his “online persona”.
+She invited him to come and see her.
+She tended to him hand and foot while he visited.
 The relationship became sexual.
-He went back to his country, and he coerced her to get engaged.
+He returned to his country and coerced her to get engaged.
 He paid for her ticket to visit him.
-The visit was a disaster – he hurt her emotionally with insults, they spend little time together, and she described it as a nightmare.
+The visit was a disaster – he hurt her emotionally with insults, they spent little time together, and she described it as a nightmare.
 Back home, she started getting nightmares about the relationship and broke off the engagement.
 When she got so far as to start asking for help, being already so well-groomed, she defended his actions.
 However, she was asking for advice about a relationship that turned into a nightmare.

-The bottom line is: Don’t talk to people online that you don’t know!
+The bottom line is: Don’t talk to people you don’t know online!

 How does an offender go about grooming another person?

-There are firstly three primary goals a groomer focuses on to control the environment of a victim:
+There are three primary goals that a groomer focuses on to control the environment of a victim:

-AFFILIATION: An offender has to gain access to potential adult victims.
-Predators are masters in positioning themselves in the proximity of a possible victim.
-They join social groups, participate in group activities or meet potential victims online via, for example, dating games.
+AFFILIATION: Offenders gain access to potential adult victims by positioning themselves in the proximity of the victim.
+They join social groups, participate in group activities, or meet potential victims online through platforms such as dating websites.

-ACCEPTANCE: The next step is to manipulate the perceptions of other people in such a way that the offender is socially accepted by “the group”.
-The predator needs the group to see him as a good match and valuable partner to the victim.
-For example, the group won’t ask difficult questions to a person that they accepted.
-Secondarily, in ongoing abuse situations, the offender will manipulate the environment so that the victim will acceptably withdraw from the group.
-The power and charm of a predator over a victim are scary.
-Groomers are great con men.
+ACCEPTANCE: The next step is to manipulate the perceptions of others to gain social acceptance within the group.
+The predator must be seen as a good match and a valuable partner to the victim.
+For example, the group will not question someone they have accepted.
+In ongoing abuse situations, the offender will manipulate the environment so that the victim withdraws from the group.
+The power and charm of a predator over a victim can be frightening.
+Groomers are skilled at gaining trust.

 The grooming process